labtempo/osiris-binaries/README.md

 #Osiris Binaries

 This is a fork of the [labtempo/osiris-binaries](https://github.com/labtempo/osiris-binaries) original repository.
-This repository contais the jars for the OSIRIS API and the OMCP Server for the SensorNet and VirtualSensorNet modules.
+This repository contais the jars for the OSIRIS API and the OMCP Server deamons for the SensorNet and VirtualSensorNet modules.

-The OSIRIS API jars are exposed as a Maven repository so one can import it into its project by just adding the following lines into the pom.xml file:
+The OSIRIS API jars are exposed as a Maven repository so one can import them into its project by just adding the following lines into the pom.xml file:

 Add the repository: